yellowdog/python-examples/README.md

 Allowances can be **boosted** (have extra hours added to the Allowance) using the `yd-boost` command.

-## String Attribute Definitions
+## Attribute Definitions

 The Attribute Definition example and schema can be found at: https://docs.yellowdog.co/api/?spec=Compute%20API#tag/compute/post/compute/attributes/user.

-Currently, only **String Attribute Definitions** are supported.
+### String Attribute Definitions

 Example: